ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 ## Script files
 {: #terraform-multi-tier-vpc-sap-files}

-The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-distributed](https://github.com/IBM-Cloud/sap-infra-anydb-distributed).
+The configuration and script files are provided on the GitHub repository [https://github.com/IBM-Cloud/sap-infra-anydb-distributed](https://github.com/IBM-Cloud/sap-infra-anydb-distributed){: external}.

 For 2-tier and 3-tier VPC for SAP, you modify the ``input.auto.tfvars`` file to customize the resources for your solution.
 You specify zones, resource names, and SSH keys.